 What is the ISTQB and Who Are They For?

-ISTQB stands for International Software Testing Qualifications Board, and they are an organisation that has defined a series of certifications for software testers.
+ISTQB stands for International Software Testing Qualifications Board, and they are an organization that has defined a series of certifications for software testers.

 There are many other vendors out there who provide certifications for the development side of the application, such as Microsoft and Oracle, but ISTQB provides certifications for software testing.